In order to run a successful business, you need to know:

 Share reports and collaborate by leaving comments on data points.

 As more organizations realize the value of their data and lean into BI technology, it’s important to choose a solution that’s built for the future—a partner that will help you dominate the decade of data.
 That’s where ThoughSpot can help.

-With our intuitive, search-based UI and pre-built SpotApps for your favorite business tools, ThoughtSpot’s self-service Live Analytics capabilities seamlessly fit into every user’s workflow.
+With our intuitive, search-based UI and pre-built SpotApps for your favorite business tools, ThoughtSpot’s AI-Powered Analytics capabilities seamlessly fit into every user’s workflow.
 And with robust AI capabilities, our customers aren’t just creating, consuming, and sharing insights一they’re finding otherwise hidden trends and anomalies that have the potential to make or break their business.